deadlyvipers/dojo_rules/introduction.md

 This repository contains a list of dojo rules for the Deadly Vipers dojo

-and this is my fork of it
+code school path: git and javascript